thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 This grid is crucial to thinking about this problem logically.
 It will make an effective visual aid because mathematical constraints will focus on regions within the grid.

 On the Kotlin side, let's get our core parameters set up.
+We are going to take advantage of Java 8's great LocalDate/LocalTime API to make calendar work easier.

 ```kotlin